cockpit-project/cockpit/doc/protocol.md

    refers to a readable directory, an `entries` attribute will be reported (described below).
 Use `*` to report all files.
 Can also be used to implement search (`searc*`) or hide temporary files (`[!.]*`).
- * `targets` (optional string): if set to 'stat' then report information about symlink targets under the `targets` attribute.
-See below.
  * `watch` (optional, default: false): if the channel should watch for changes
  * `follow` (default: true): if the trailing component of `path` is a symbolic link, whether we should follow it.  `follow: false` mode is not supported